 Insurance - Service-Disabled Veterans Life Insurance

-Many plates are available from the Registry.
+Many plates are available from the Registry of Motor Vehicles.
 Some are free and some require a fee.
 Available plates include: Veteran, Legion of Valor, EX-POW, Purple Heart, Pearl Harbor Survivor, Silver Star, Bronze Star, Distinguished Flying Cross, Gold Star Family, Disabled Veteran.

-Veterans or family members of a deceased veteran may apply for lost medals or medals that were never given to the veteran but are noted on his honorable discharge.
+Veterans or family members of a deceased veteran may apply for lost medals or medals that were never given to the veteran but are noted on their honorable discharge.

-Available to all veterans who were granted an other-than-dishonorable discharge, provided that they meet financial criteria or have a service-connected disability.
+Available to all veterans who were granted a discharge under honorable conditions, provided that they meet financial criteria or have a service-connected disability.
 Also available for all Global War on Terrorism veterans who have been discharged during the past five years.

 Motor Vehicle Excise Tax Exemptions